tholonia/the-book/final/THOLONIA_THE_BOOK.md

 > “The \[paper 'The Structure of Physical Reality'\] applies the name *physical reality* to comprise the universe with everything that exists and moves therein.
 It does not matter whether the aspects of this reality are observable.
 It is even plausible that a large part of this reality is not in any way perceptible.
 The part that is observable shows at the same time an enormous complexity, and yet it demonstrates a peculiarly large coherence.
 >
 > The conclusion is that physical reality clearly has a structure.
 Moreover, this structure has a hierarchy.
 Higher layers are becoming more complicated.
-That means immediately that a dive into the deeper layers reveals an increasingly simpler structure.
+That means imfile:///home/jw/Documents/Projects/mindfields/tholonia-md/mediately that a dive into the deeper layers reveals an increasingly simpler structure.
 Eventually, we come to the foundation, and that structure must be easily understandable.
 The way back to higher structure layers delivers an interesting prospect.
 The foundation must force the development of reality in a predetermined direction.
 The document postulates that the evolution of reality resembles the evolution of a seed from which only a specific type of plant can grow.
 The growth process provides stringent restrictions so that only this type of plant can develop.
 This similarity, therefore, means that the fundamentals of physical reality can only develop the reality that we know”

 In other words, he is saying that there are orders of creation (*hierarchy* and *layers*, in his words) that must abide by specific laws and which are limited (*predetermined*) by their component parts (*seeds*).
 Likewise, the restrictions of the growth process will be similar at every level, and consequently, the laws at play will be similar.